Home » Ted Bundy Utah Locations » This Location

 While she was trying to open the door and escape, he suddenly grabbed her left arm and handcuffed her wrist.

-DaRonch's escape from Ted Bundy
+DaRonch's escape from Bundy

 Fortunately, the teenager refused to go down without a fight.